-Franz’s photographs, the 1944 aerial image and Wiernik’s model confirm the location of the “tube” and the two buildings at the end of it.
+Franz’s photographs, the 1944 aerial image, and Wiernik’s model confirm the location of the “tube” and the two buildings at the end of it.
 Wiernik built his model in the 1950s when his memory was fresh.
-In addition, the architectural features of his model buildings are consistent with the features of the gas chamber buildings shown in Franz’s photographs, which were not found until the 1960s.
-The three pieces of evidence taken together make a persuasive and conclusive case that the gas chamber buildings in Treblinka existed and that their general location has been identified.
+In addition, the architectural features of his model buildings are consistent with the features of the gas chamber buildings in Franz’s photographs (not found until the 1960s).
+These three pieces of evidence, when taken together, persuasively prove that the gas chamber buildings at Treblinka existed and that their general location has been identified.

 Carlo Mattogno and Jürgen Graf, Treblinka: Extermination Camp or Transit Camp?
 (Theses & Dissertations Press, 2004), 301 at http://vho.org/dl/ENG/t.pdf.

 Ernst Klee, Willi Dressen, and Volker Reiss, editors.
 “The Good Old Days” The Holocaust as Seen by Its Perpetrators and Bystanders (Free Press, 1998), 225-227, 245, 246, 248.
 See also “Kurt Franz” at http://en.wikipedia.org/wiki/Kurt_Franz.

 Alex Bay, “The Reconstruction of Treblinka at https://archive.org/details/TheReconstructionOfTreblinka.